This case overviews recovery of data from a physically failed Kingston® Solid State drive (SSD) - model SA400S37 with 240 GB storage capacity.

 Previously, the user had reportedly come across common drive failure indicators such as “no boot device” error, read-only state, and Blue Screen of Death, however he had continued using the device.
 Consequently, the SSD failed due to which the 150 GB data stored on the drive had reached an inaccessible state, with seemingly no possibilities of recovering it.
 Unfortunately, there was no backup of this data.

 It turned out after enquiring with the client that the drive had been previously handed over to a local data recovery service vendor without prior validation of their competency for the job.
 This could be an expensive mistake with potential to jeopardize the data.
-Later on, after lab diagnosis of the SSD, Stellar data recovery experts found that its firmware was corrupt due to which it was unable to initialize.
+Later on, after lab diagnosis of the SSD, Stellar® data recovery experts found that firmware of SSD was corrupted due to which it was unable to initialize.

 Recover data from a self-encrypting SSD that had failed due to firmware corruption.